woodun/woodun.github.io/index.md

 * * *

-> We're living the future so the present is our past.
+> Boredom is my greatest enmey.